Skip to content

 Argument

-From P13, power is the asymmetric capacity to influence others’ conditions of unfolding.
-AI systems shape attention, filter information, and assist decision-making, directly influencing the conditions of unfolding for billions.
-From E-Pow (Chapter §XIII), AI is humanity’s most powerful power amplifier.
-From T1, any power can produce obscuration (because no wielder possesses complete lucidity).
+Power is the asymmetric capacity to influence others’ conditions of unfolding (P13).
+AI systems shape attention, filter information, and assist decision-making, directly influencing the conditions of unfolding for vast numbers of agents.
+AI is humanity’s most powerful power amplifier (E-Pow, Chapter §XIV).
+Any power can produce obscuration, because no wielder possesses complete lucidity (T1).
 Combining: AI systems exercise political power; this power requires legitimacy (P15); its exercise requires the constraint of justice (P16), even when the “wielder” of this power is not an agent.

 Corollary (C19.1) C19.1